Party for the Planet is Metro Vancouver’s largest Earth Day event. It’s free and takes place on a Saturday in mid-April

 When and Where

-In 2019 Earth Day is officially on Monday, April 22, but the Party for the Planet event happens a week earlier, on Saturday, April 13, from 10 am until 6 pm.
+In 2020 Earth Day was officially on Wednesday, April 22, but the Party for the Planet event was supposed to happen a couple days earlier, on Saturday, April 18, from 10 am until 6 pm.
 2021 dates and details are to be confirmed, although it will likely take place on the weekend before Earth Day.

-The event takes place in the Plaza outside Surrey City Hall at 13450-104th Avenue.
+The event usually takes place at Surrey City Hall at 13450-104th Avenue.

 In 2017 the Party for the Planet took place at the same venue on Saturday, April 22nd, so on the actual day and weekend of Earth Day.
-Both last year and in 2019, however, the date is actually a week before Earth Day.
+In the past two years however, the date was actually a week before Earth Day.

 Holding Party for the Planet a week early than in the past was likely done to avoid the big Earth Day event taking place on the same day as Surrey’s other major festival – the Surrey Vaisakhi Parade – which is the city’s largest event of the year and attracts as many as 300,000 people!